-Bane NOR is insured in the private insurance market in the usual way.
+Bane NOR is insured in the private insurance market.

-ATS (Agreement on Track Access and Use of Services) is the only agreement that RUs may conclude with Bane NOR for delivery of the basic service package, cf. the Railway Regulations, § 4-1 – cf. Ch.
+ATS (Agreement on Track Access and Use of Services) is the only agreement that RUs may conclude with Bane NOR for delivery of the basic service package, see the Railway Regulations, § 4-1 – see Ch.
 6.1.1.